 That’s a big no-no, and here’s why: Postpartum Progress works hard to create high quality design and communication materials that have the potential to create the biggest impact on awareness and support for perinatal mood and anxiety disorders.
 We are committed to our high brand standards as well as protecting our intellectual property.
 We ask that you stick to using only official Climb Out of the Darkness merchandise and follow our graphic standards.

-Nonprofit (501c3) organizations supporting maternal mental health that request and receive approval will be allowed to raise money at their local Climb via sales of their own merchandise (for example: t-shirts, buttons, mugs, etc.) — those sales would go directly to your organization and do not need to be processed through Climb Out of the Darkness.
+Nonprofit (501c3) organizations supporting maternal mental health that request and receive written approval will be allowed to raise money at their local Climb via sales of their own merchandise at their Climb (for example: t-shirts, buttons, mugs, etc.) — those sales would go directly to your organization and do not need to be processed through Climb Out of the Darkness.
 To request approval, email [email protected] For-profit organizations or businesses cannot promote themselves or sell items at Climbs unless they are official sponsors of a Climb.
 To learn more about sponsorship, visit http://postpartumprogress.org/climb-out-of-the-darkness/cotd-sponsorship/ .